Unsure how to make your Confluence content stand out? Here are four easy ways to highlight text in Confluence (and when to use them).

 - For teams of more than 10, the app is paid (annually or monthly).
 The good news is you can try it free for 30 days with access before you make a commitment.

-There are several ways to highlight text on your Confluence page, but how you do it really depends on what you want to achieve.
+There are several ways to highlight text on your Confluence page, but how you do it depends on what you want to achieve.
 So, to summarise:

 - Adding a little context or a warning to the page? ➔ Use the Panel macro.